davidscotson/unreadable-nvim/README.md

 A Lush Theme for Neovim.
 ===

+Some experimental lush themes, based on exploring how unreadable you can make different code syntax elements and still discern the relevant information

-See: http://git.io/lush.nvim for more information on Lush and a helper script to setup your repo clone.
+See: http://git.io/lush.nvim for more information on Lush